fabd/kanji-koohii/doc/Installation.md

 **Docker Setup**: we use two simple containers: `web` for Php 7.0 & Apache, `db` for MysQL 5.6.
 For convenience, both containers maintain bash history and custom aliases through a Docker volume (see `docker-compose.yml`).

 **The legacy build** compiles object-oriented Javascript, along with YUI2 library.
 See `src/batch/build.sh`.

-You don't need to build in development because the legacy css/js has "hot reload" through a rewrite rule in the .htaccess file.
-You can just edit the old css/js files and refresh the page (with 'Disable cache' in your Chrome Console).
-The build script is only for deployment (bundling & minifying of the older assets).
+- The legacy JS files (`web/revtk/*.juicy.js`) have a "hot reload" through a mod_rewrite rule in the .htaccess file.
+- Make sure to 'Disable cache' in your Chrome Console.
+- The legacy stylesheets have been refactored to SCSS.
+Use `npm run sass-watch` in the web container when editing *.build.scss files.
+- The build.sh script is only required for deployment (bundling & minifying).

 **The Vue build** was introduced in recent years.
 It uses Webpack, Babel & VueJS.
 Hence, new developments can use modern Javascript.
 Newer css/js (single file components), are located in `src/lib/front/vue/`.

-The Vue build does *not* feature hot reload: you must use `npm run dev` after editing Vue components & bundles.
+- The Vue build does *not* feature hot reload: use `npm run dev` after editing Vue files (located at `lib/front/vue/`)
+- Note that the Vue build extracts CSS, those css 'bundles' (one matching each Vue bundle), are imported by the .build.scss files.

 ## The Symfony 1 Project Structure